nettrades/nettrades-platform/CONTRIBUTING.md

-# Contributing to NETTRADES Platform
+# Contributing to NETTRADES

-Thank you for your interest in contributing to the NETTRADES Platform!
-We welcome contributions of all kinds: code, documentation, testing, and community support.

----

-## Contributor License Agreement (CLA)

-**All contributors must sign our CLA before their pull request can be merged.**

-When you open your first pull request, the **CLA Assistant bot** will automatically comment with a link to sign the CLA.
-Click the link, read the agreement, and click "I agree" to sign.

-**Why we require a CLA:**

-1. Your contributions are licensed under the project's open-source licenses (AGPL-3.0 and LGPL-3.0).
-2. You are granting the project the rights to use your work.
-3. We can re-license contributions under the commercial license if needed.

-**What happens when you sign:**

-1. The CLA Assistant bot records your GitHub username and timestamp.
-2. You only need to sign once — future contributions are automatically approved.
-3. The PR status check updates to green, allowing the PR to be merged.

-**Corporate Contributors:** If you are contributing on behalf of your employer, please ensure you have the authority to bind your employer to the CLA.
-For a Corporate CLA, contact legal@nettrades.ai.

----

-## AI-Generated Contributions
+Thank you for your interest in improving the NETTRADES Platform.
+To maintain a secure, legally defensible, and ethically sound ecosystem for sovereign AI automation, all contributors are required to sign our Contributor License Agreement (CLA) before any code or documentation modifications can be merged into our branches.

+## Our Contribution Workflow

+1. **Review our Ethical Stance:** Ensure your pull request aligns perfectly with our [Ethical Use Statement](ETHICAL-STATEMENT.md).

+3. **Disclosure of Tooling:** If you utilized generative AI workflows or agentic code generation systems to engineer your contribution, you must explicitly disclose this in your PR description following the guidelines in Section 6 of the CLA.

 If any part of your contribution was created with the assistance of generative AI tools: